-- a. the document describes several acceptable approaches or practices; or - b. the document is teaching in nature; or - c. the document does not meet the minimum set of characteristics for a standard, Recommended Practice, guideline, white paper or technical specification; or - d. the document provides some form of training, knowledge evaluation and post-tests.
+- 1. the document describes several acceptable approaches or practices; or - 2. the document is teaching in nature; or - 3. the document does not meet the minimum set of characteristics for a standard, recommended practice, guideline, white paper or technical specification; or - 4. the document provides some form of training, knowledge evaluation and post-tests.